kmwtechnology/lucille/doc/site/content/en/docs/getting-started/_index.md

 Lucille includes a few examples in the `lucille-examples` module to help you get started.

-To see how to ingest the contents of a local CSV file into an instance of Apache Solr, refer to `lucille-examples/simple-csv-solr-example`.
+To see how to ingest the contents of a local CSV file into an instance of Apache Solr, refer to the [simple-csv-solr-example](https://github.com/kmwtechnology/lucille/tree/main/lucille-examples/lucille-simple-csv-solr-example).

 To run this example, start an instance of Apache Solr on port 8983 and create a collection called `quickstart`.
 For more information about how to use Solr, see the [Apache Solr Reference Guide](https://solr.apache.org/guide/solr/latest/getting-started/introduction.html)).